-- 5.5 The appraisal of the Regulation 14 version of the PTNP is presented below and is structured under the eight SEA themes. - 5.6 For each SEA theme, 'significant effects' of the Regulation 14 version of the PTNP on the baseline are predicted and evaluated.
+- 5.5 The appraisal is structured under the eight themes taken forward for the purposes of the SEA. - 5.6 For each SEA theme, 'significant effects' of the current version of the PTNP on the baseline are predicted and evaluated.
 Account is taken of the criteria presented within Schedule 2 of the Regulations.
 So, for example, account is taken of the probability, duration, frequency, and reversibility of effects as far as possible.
 These effect 'characteristics' are described within the assessment, as appropriate. - 5.7 Every effort is made to identify / evaluate effects accurately; however, this is inherently challenging given the high-level nature of the PTNP.
 The ability to predict effects accurately is also limited by understanding of the baseline and the nature of future planning applications.
 Because of the uncertainties involved, there is a need to exercise caution when identifying and evaluating significant effects to ensure all assumptions are explained.
 In many instances it is not possible to predict significant effects, but it is possible to comment on merits (or otherwise) in more general terms.